-Over the past 5 years there has been an enormous expansion of products and resources for patient accessibility, assessment tools, and home modification options.
+Over the past 5 years there has been an enormous expansion of products and resources in patient accessibility, assessment tools, and home modification options.
 With the expansion of accessibility products there are a greater number of individuals remaining in their homes, as they "age in place" or desire to remain at home with a disability.
-The growing fields of home modifications and "safe patient handling" are increasingly a more pertinent discipline and resource that distinguish physical and occupational therapists from other health care professionals.
-A therapist's knowledge base of the medical perspective, functional perspective, and of ADLs and mobility requirements uniquely qualify them as the experts for effective and intelligent accessible modifications for the home and community.
+The growing fields of home modifications and "safe patient handling" are an increasingly more pertinent discipline and resource that distinguish physical and occupational therapists from other health care professionals.
+A therapist's knowledge base of the medical and functional perspectives, as well as ADLs and mobility requirements, uniquely qualify them as the experts for effective and intelligent accessible modifications for the home and community.

 In addition, a large portion of the burden of preventing falls has fallen on therapists as Medicare continues implementing and refining its value-based care system.

 "Creating Accessible Home Modifications Facilitating Safety, Function and Options"

 Taught by Rob Horkheimer, MPT, MCEAC, CAPS, ECHM, CLIPP